 Choosing a major is a big decision for a lot of students.
 Students want to enjoy college and not have to worry about being at the library at all hours of the day.
-It is important to choose a major that is interesting to you and something that you can make a career out of.
+Some students may choose to study the easiest college majors but it is important to choose a major that is interesting to you and something that you can make a career out of.
 All majors will require time and effort so do not pick a major just because you think it will be easy – you will regret this once you graduate.

 It is important for students to examine their own skills when deciding on their college major.
 Some students may be good at math and science, while other students may be better at reading and writing.
 By examining your abilities, students can eliminate majors that may be very challenging for them.
 What may be hard for one student might not be challenging to another student.

 Students should not be afraid to challenge themselves.
 If you are passionate about something and really want to pursue a career in that field, do it.
 Do not let a little hard work deter you from doing something your passionate about.
 Working towards a hard college major will be easier if you are passionate about it versus doing an easy college major that you do not care about.

 With that being said, some majors may require a little more time and effort than other majors.
 Were not going to lie, a marketing degree will be easier to get than a civil engineering degree due to the fact that civil engineering is one of the hardest majors out there.
 This is a more straightforward example, what about geography versus political science?
 We will take a look at some of the easiest majors below